What are the top concerns of Indians? Here's what Pew survey found

 Employment opportunities remains top concern among voters: Survey

-Fifty-five per cent of Indians are happy with the way things are going in the country even as the public satisfaction level has gone down by 15 points to 70 per cent in 2017, according to a Pew survey released late on Monday night.
+55 per cent of Indians are happy with the way things are going in the country even as the public satisfaction level has gone down by 15 points to 70 per cent in 2017, according to a Pew survey released late on Monday night.

 According to the survey conducted much before the ghastly Pulwama terrorist attack, about 76 per cent of the Indians believe that Pakistan is a threat to the country.
 Only seven per cent do not see Pakistan as a danger to India.
 Roughly two-thirds (65 per cent) said the financial situation of average people in India is better today than it was 20 years ago.
 Only 15 per cent said things are worse, said a PTI report.

 The survey said lack of employment opportunities is seen by the public as India's biggest challenge.
 Seventy-six per cent said employment is a very big problem and little has changed over the past year.
 While just one in five persons (21 per cent) said job opportunities have become better, 67 per cent believed it has gotten worse.
-In 2018, despite an estimated 3.5 per cent formal unemployment rate, 18.6 million Indians were jobless and another 393.7 million work in poor-quality jobs vulnerable to displacement, according to estimates by the International Labour Office
+In 2018, despite an estimated 3.5 per cent formal unemployment rate, 18.6 million Indians were jobless and another 393.7 million work in poor-quality jobs vulnerable to displacement, according to estimates by the International Labour Office.

 The study shows that when asked whether various challenges facing India have got better or worse in the past five years, a timeframe that largely encompasses the term of the Modi government, few Indians voice a positive judgement.
 "Just one-in-five (21%) say job opportunities have gotten better, while 67% think things have gotten worse (including 47% who say much worse)," says the study and adds, "65% say prices have gotten worse, 65% are of the opinion that corruption has worsened (including again 47% who say it is much worse) and 59% think terrorism is worse."